Avaiga/taipy-doc/docs/manuals/deployment/heroku/git.md

     git commit -m "Add Heroku Procfile requirement"
     ```

-- `requirements.txt`: The dependencies file.
+- `requirements.txt`: The dependency file.
 See [Virtual environments](https://docs.python.org/3/tutorial/venv.html) for details.

     **Note:** If you already have a `requirements.txt` file up to date in your Git, you can ignore this step.